-The Directors have considered the impact that Covid-19 will have on the Company, which is detailed in Note 1 of the Financial Statements.
-Although Covid-19 developments are fluid, the stress testing demonstrates the Company and Retail Broker's financial resilience and operating flexibility.
-Following the assessment of the Company's and Retail Broker's financial position and its ability to meet its obligations as and when they fall due, including the potential financial implications of the Covid-19 pandemic included in stress tests, and the wider operational consequences and ramifications of the pandemic, the Directors are not aware of any material uncertainties that cast significant doubt on the Retail Broker's and Company's ability to continue as a going concern.
+The Directors have continued to consider the impact that Covid-19 has had and will have on the Group, which is detailed in Note 1 of the Financial Statements.
+Although Covid-19 developments remain fluid, trading to date has illustrated the Group's financial resilience and operating flexibility.
+Following the assessment of the Group's financial position and its ability to meet its obligations as and when they fall due (including the potential financial implications of the Covid-19 pandemic included in stress tests, and the wider operational consequences and ramifications of the pandemic), the Directors are not aware of any material uncertainties that cast significant doubt on the Group's ability to continue as a going concern.